mit-orcd/orcd-docs-edit/docs/recipes/nvhpc-a100-with-cuda-and-mpi-example.md

   MPI_Barrier(MPI_COMM_WORLD);
   MPI_Finalize();
 }
-EOFA
 ```

 #### 4. Compile program

 Here we use nvhpc MPI wrapper to compile.
-The two environment variables we set earlier ( `cuincdir` and `culibdir` ) are used to
+The two environment variables we set earlier (`cuincdir` and `culibdir`) are used to
 let the compile step know where to find the relevant CUDA header and library files.
-The CUDA runtime library ( `cudart` ) is added
+The CUDA runtime library (`cudart`) is added
 as a location for finding CUDA functions the code utilizes.